 We are all committed to working towards the implementation and development of the following entitlements.

 Children and Young People are entitled to:

-- Be valued and respected for who they are, taking into account their background, culture, faith, identity and needs - Accurate, up-to-date, useful and age-appropriate information delivered in a way that meets their individual needs - A well-planned, well-delivered RSE programme, which is flexible to cater for their changing needs over time - Know where and how to access information, support and local services - Know how to report any form of inappropriate behaviour or abuse including Peer on Peer abuse - Be informed about confidentiality and how it affects them - Have their views and ideas received in a respectful and non-judgemental manner - Be involved in developing and evaluating the content, delivery and timing of their RSE programme as appropriate.
+- Be valued and respected for who they are, taking into account their background, culture, faith, identity and needs - Accurate, up-to-date, useful and age-appropriate information delivered in a way that meets their individual needs - A well-planned, well-delivered RSE programme, which is flexible to cater for their changing needs over time - Know where and how to access information, support and local services - Be informed about confidentiality and how it affects them - Have their views and ideas received in a respectful and non-judgemental manner - Be involved in developing and evaluating the content, delivery and timing of their RSE programme as appropriate.